Skip to main content

 Curriculum

 Classes are chosen according to your areas of interest in the administrative, psychological, social, and educational domains of sport while also gaining fundamental knowledge in leadership and management as they develop career and professional development skills.
-The educational experience provides the opportunity for students to tackle complex professional issues and develop a leadership philosophy and portfolio upon graduation.
+The educational experience provides the opportunity for you to tackle complex professional issues and develop a leadership philosophy, while building a foundational understanding of leadership while exploring your own leadership development.

 Additionally, there is a requirement to engage in at least one 3-credit professional field experience.
-This internship is flexible allowing students to complete it in any term, in any facet of sport leadership, anywhere in the world.
-This real-world, hands-on experience sets graduates apart from their peers at other institutions.
+This internship is flexible allowing you to complete it in any term, in any facet of sport leadership, anywhere in the world.
+This hands-on experience sets you apart from your peers at other institutions.

 Learning Outcomes

-• You will reflect on their professional readiness and think critically about the continued refinement of the interdisciplinary knowledge, skills, and dispositions learned across the curriculum (i.e., reflect upon professional goals, values, and skills and how those have changed over time; engage in experiential learning to identify professional challenges and development opportunities).
+• Reflect on their professional readiness and think critically about the continued refinement of the interdisciplinary knowledge, skills, and dispositions learned across the curriculum.

-• You will model professional and ethical behaviors that are consistent with the industry standards and the related recommendations for best practice learned across the curriculum (i.e., display professionalism and ownership of professional growth; apply ethical principles to decision-making in a professional setting).
+• Model professional and ethical behaviors that are consistent with the industry standards and the related recommendations for best practice learned across the curriculum.

 Degree Requirements